Non-ferrous metals trading on the exchange

 Geopolitical factors:

-• Sanctions: increase costs and provoke shortages.
+• Sanctions: increase prices and provoke shortages.

 Joomla templates by a4joomla